Studying At Webb

 During their first year, students’ energy is focused on peer struggles, living together, learning to understand how others may experience life, how to talk to others, boundaries in relationships, how to treat others, respecting others, living with a roommate and communicating with others, in particular in times of conflict.
 Learning to share and understand others’ values is encouraged and explored.
 Students need guidance in expressing their thoughts and reflecting on what impact their behavior or interactions have in the community.

-By their second year, students should have learned Webb’s expectations, systems, and values.
-As sophomores, they practice and expand on these skills by applying them to new challenges: more demanding classes, time management, new roles in activities and campus life, and shifting friend groups.
-Sophomores new to Webb will need extra support and attention as much of the acculturation that occurs in the first year must take place.
-Students who had difficulty mastering the expectations during their first year tend to struggle sophomore year.
+By their second year, students should have learned Webb’s expectations, systems and values.
+As sophomores, they practice and expand on these skills by applying them to new challenges: more demanding classes, time management, new roles in activities and campus life and shifting friend groups.
+Sophomores new to Webb are provided the support and attention they need as students just joining our community and returning sophomores continue to build on lessons learned during their first year.

 Students in this year are practicing (failing and succeeding) the skills they have begun to develop in their first year.
 Advisors stand alongside students as they practice these skills, continuously monitoring and supporting self-assessment and self-advocacy skills.
 The developmental shift within this year is significant, and as such some students will require more active involvement than others.
 In general, students should end the year better able to self-evaluate with less comparative values placed on their peers’ experiences.

 Interpersonal relationships shift this year as students have a better sense of self.
 For VWS, changing to a new advisor helps students broaden their support and connection on campus.
 Connections with teachers are more natural for students that have been here one year and new students need this year to understand this community norm.
 Social dynamics shift this year, and both VWS and WSC students begin to have more interactions.
-Students’ relationships with parents may be less consistent as they rely more heavily on the Webb community.
+Students continue to build and deepen relationships with teachers, becoming more comfortable with seeking support and guidance from faculty and peers in the Webb community.

 The second year is a natural extension of first year skills.
 Better self-awareness and an increased ability to articulate personal values helps students to better understand their impact on the community.
 Advisors may need to support students by modeling ways to discuss individual ideals, as students are practicing these skills in every area of their life.